tamucc-comp-bio/classroom_repo_2024/assignments/assignment_0.md

 ## Computer Preparation

 You should have already prepared your computer during Lecture 0.
-If you did then you can skip over this section.
+If you did then you can skip over this section to "Description of Assignment".

 <details><summary>Ubuntu on Windows</summary>
 <p>